somecallmejosh/ux-engineering-portfolio/content/blog/twenty-years-of-front-end-mayhem.md

 Design tools changed, too.
 We went from Photoshop to Sketch to Figma, and suddenly everyone could work on the same file at the same time without emailing PSDs like animals.

-We embraced <strong>accessibility</strong> (a11y) and <strong>internationalization</strong> (i18n) because we should.
+We embraced accessibility (a11y) and internationalization (i18n) because we should.
 And because standards and tooling finally made it possible to do so without three extra libraries and a handwritten tutorial.

 Then came JAMstack, serverless, micro frontends, headless CMSs, HTMX/Hotwire, web components, and even Tailwind CSS (which I hated until I didn't).
 We started deploying with Netlify, documenting design component libraries with Storybook, writing our docs in Markdown, and shipping full-stack apps without touching a server.
 I still prefer to "never touch a server" if I can help it.

 At some point we decided that we had enough of the dynamic typing that is JavaScript and embraced TypeScript, and I'm still not sure if that was a good idea or not.
 But it's here to stay.

 ## And Somehow… We're Still Here
 It's easy to look at the modern stack and feel overwhelmed.
 Everything changes.
 Constantly.
 You finally learn something, and then it's out of date.
-But when I zoom out, I can see the pattern: <strong>we've gone from chaos to coherence.
-From hacking things together to building real, accessible, performant experiences for real people</strong>.
+But when I zoom out, I can see the pattern: we've gone from chaos to coherence.
+From hacking things together to building real, accessible, performant experiences for real people.

 And a lot of that&mdash;maybe most of it&mdash;goes back to the push for web standards.
 That was the turning point.
 That's what made everything else possible.